Chema (footballer, born 1992)

-José Manuel Rodríguez Benito (born 3 March 1992), known as Chema, is a Spanish professional footballer who plays for Primera Federación club Racing Ferrol.
+José Manuel Rodríguez Benito (born 3 March 1992), known as Chema, is a Spanish professional footballer.
 Mainly a central defender, he can also play as a left-back.

 Club career

 Early years

 A product of Elche CF's youth system, Chema was born in Caudete, Province of Albacete, and he made his senior debut in 2010 with the reserves.
 In the following seasons he competed in the Tercera División and Segunda División B, representing Atlético Madrid's C and B teams.

 Alcorcón

 Chema signed with AD Alcorcón in January 2013, being initially assigned to the B side in the fourth division.
 He was promoted to the first team in August, making his competitive debut on 6 October by starting in a 0–0 away draw against SD Eibar in the Segunda División.

 Chema scored his first professional goal on 30 March 2014, his team's only in the 3–1 away loss to Girona FC.
 On 9 July, he was definitely promoted to the main squad.